influxdata/telegraf/plugins/inputs/hddtemp/README.md

 Hddtemp should be installed and its daemon running.

+## OS Support & Alternatives

+This plugin depends on the availability of the `hddtemp` binary.
+The upstream project is not active and Debian made the decision to remove it in Debian Bookworm.
+This means the rest of the Debian ecosystem no longer has this binary in later releases, like Ubuntu 22.04.

+As an alternative consider using the [`smartctl` plugin].
+This parses the full JSON output from `smartctl`, which includes temperature data, in addition to much more data about devices in a system.

+[`smartctl` plugin]: ../smartctl/README.md

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->

 In addition to the plugin-specific configuration settings, plugins support